YC0101/4156-Miniproject-2024-Students-Java/README.md

 **GET/retrieveCourse**
   - Parameters: deptCode (String), courseCode (int)
   - Return: object containing the details of the course with provided info.
-  - Upon Success: HTTP 200 Status Code is returned along with the details of the course if it exist.
+  - Upon Success: HTTP 200 Status Code is returned along with the details of the course if it exists.
   - Upon Failure: HTTP 404 Status Code with "Course Not Found" if it doesn't exist.

 **GET/retrieveCourses**